litestar-org/litestar/docs/tutorials/todo-app/0-application-basics.rst

 In this example, the ``hello_world`` function has a return annotation of ``-> str``.
-This means that it will return a :class:`string <str>`, and lets Litestar know that you'd like to send the return value as-is.
+This means that it will return a :class:`string <str>`, and lets Litestar know that you would like to send the return value as-is.

 .. note::
     While type annotations by default don't have any influence on runtime behaviour,